TheAlgorithms/Python/CONTRIBUTING.md

   print("6 + 4 = ", sumab(6, 4))	# 6+4 = 10
   ```

-  Better yet, if you know how to write [__doctests__](https://docs.python.org/3/library/doctest.html), please consider adding them.

 - Avoid importing external libraries for basic algorithms.
 Only use those libraries for complicated algorithms.

-- If you need a thrid party module that is not in the file __requirements.txt__, please add it to that file as part of your submission.
+- If you need a third party module that is not in the file __requirements.txt__, please add it to that file as part of your submission.

 #### Other Standard While Submitting Your Work